 Approved Satellite Management Agencies (SMAs) are entities authorized by the Department of Health to own and/or manage and operate public water systems.
-Washington drinking water regulations require that all public water systems approved after January 1, 1995 be owned or operated by a SMA in perpetuity unless one is not available.
+Washington drinking water regulations require that all public water systems approved on or after July 23, 1995, be owned or operated by a SMA in perpetuity unless one is not available.
 This requirement applies to both Group A and Group B water systems.
 Specific language on this requirement can be found in:

-- RCW 70.119A.060—Public Water Systems, Conditions for approval or creation of new public water system
+- RCW 70.125.060—Public Water Systems, Conditions for approval or creation of new public water system.

 The SMA requirement was established based on the proliferation of small water systems in Washington State and to ensure that small systems have technical, managerial, and financial oversight and are providing safe drinking water.